kvas-it/votegrity/README.md

 We use cryptico API for encryption and signing.

+#### Server side storage (a.k.a. key-value store)

+The server can store and retrieve some data for the clients.
+The storage is implemented as a simple key-value store.
+Its API is implemented on top of HTTP(S) POST requests and request parameters are encoded in the POST body.
+This is simpler than using a proper REST-API, which would expose us to caching issues and require proper authentication and sessions.

+The API has two calls:

+* ``read(key, accessToken)`` -- Returns the content of the store bucket associated with the key.

+* ``write (key, accessToken, content)`` -- Replaces the content of the bucket associated with the key with provided content.
+  Returns success code.

+Both calls check the access token and return error responses if the token does not allow access to the bucket.

+The data is stored on the disk in one folder with files and the access is synchronised by the server (only one write at a time, reads only if there's no write).

+Access is controlled via the access token table and the ACL, which are stored in two buckets.
+There are three access levels:

+* ``read`` -- Allows reading the content,
+* ``write`` -- Allows writing the content,
+* ``write-once(<timestamp>)`` -- Allows writing as long as
+  time of last modification of the bucket is before given timestamp.

 ### Architecture

 #### Server

-We use a minimal server based on node.js that provides a key-value storage.
-Read and write access to keys or key prefixes is guarded by moderator and counter passwords or individual authentication tokens.
-The access map is stored in the same storage at the "access" key.
-It's R/W for moderator.

-There's also a number of static pages that can include some of the buckets and contain the code and templates of the client.
+We use a minimal server based on node.js that provides the key-value store and a number of static pages that can include some of the values and contain the code and templates of the client.

 In production the server is reverse-proxied with nginx or apache that